Complaints and Grievances

 If you are unhappy with the decision regarding your formal grievance, the final recourse within the University is an Appeal to the Academic Board.
 The determination of the appeals committee is final, and consequently it is really important to get assistance from us in drafting your appeal submission.
 The University sets out the process here.
 We are also available to attend appeal hearings with you as your representative, given sufficient notice.

-Other complaints may be best dealt with under the University’s Appropriate Workplace Behaviour Policy.
+Complaints about university staff behaviour may be dealt with under the University’s Appropriate Workplace Behaviour Policy.

-You can also pursue complaints through the Victorian Equal Opportunity and Human Rights Commission.
+You can also pursue Equal Opportunity related complaints through the Victorian Equal Opportunity and Human Rights Commission at any time, without needing to complete an internal process.

 If you think you have a reason to lodge a formal complaint or grievance, please contact us for advice.
 We can assist you to understand the best way to frame your complaint against University policy, and have a range of handy templates for various types of grievances, which will help you get started.